joeycyc/OfficeDemandForecast/README.md

-# Technical Notes on Office Demand Forecasting Model
+# Office Demand Forecasting Model

+Time series model for forecasting the demand of office properties in Hong Kong.

 ## A. Overview
 **Objective**: To build forecasting model on office demand